surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 psmaximumreceivedobjectsizemb   20

 "Restart WinRM service"
 WinRM service need to be restarted to make the changes effective.
-Do you want to run the command "restart-service winrm"?
+Do you want to run the command "Restart-Service winrm"?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): y
 ```